moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 ### OUTRO

-PGP relies heavily on trust, it's for that reason you should be sure that the public key you have in your keyring is in fact trustworthy.

-If you’re not, then you may as well skip this step and accept the consequences.
-That being said, checking the software you download is best practice.
+To close out this tutorial we'll leave you with this piece of advice: PGP relies heavily on trust so you should be sure that the public key you have in your keyring is in fact trustworthy.
+If it isn't, then you may as well skip everything in this guide and accept the potential risks of running an unverified file.
+Although everything in this tutorial is optional, it is best practice and greatly reduces the capabilities of bad actors to infiltrate your machine.

 The instructions in this video will be relevant to a lot of our other videos so please make yourself familiar with GPG.

-Anyway, that's it for this installment, peace be with you privacy fans.
+Anyway, that's it for this installment, may your newfound GPG powers bring you peace and privacy!